r57zone/DSAdvance/README.md

 • **Driving don't work in games with DualSense support (without HidHide)**<br>
 Launch DSAdvance first, and only then the game itself, the game can give priority to the emulated Xbox controller and driving will work.
 You can also enable `Only driving & aiming` emulation mode so that the controller will only turn on in driving mode.

+• **Nintendo Pro controller or Joy-Cons rumble constantly after starting the program**<br>
+Unfortunately, rumble may not work correctly on some gamepads.
+Turn off the gamepad and disable rumble in the configuration file by changing the `RumbleStrength` parameter to `0`.

 ## Credits
 * Sony and Nintendo for the most advanced gamepads and investment in innovation, and for driving innovation in games.
 * [ViGEm](https://github.com/nefarius/ViGEmBus) for the ability to emulate different gamepads.